jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="table-read-only-2" %}

+<a name="editable"></a>If you have a `table` definition that includes
+editable elements (i.e. `edit`, `delete buttons`), but you want to present the table with the editing features in some contexts, but without the editing features in other contexts, you can include the table by calling the method `.show()` with `editable=False` to hide the editing features.

+{% include side-by-side.html demo="edit-list-non-editable" %}

 # <a name="for loop"></a>For loop

 In computer programming, a "for loop" allows you to do something